lowRISC/opentitan/hw/ip/pwm/doc/theory_of_operation.md

 ### PWM Phase Counter

 The IP maintains a single phase counter that is shared by all outputs.
-As we discuss in the next section, each channel has a comparator which compares these values to the current duty cycle and phase value and generates the appropriate pulse.
+As we discuss in the next section, each channel has a comparator which compares this value to the current duty cycle and phase value and generates the appropriate pulse.
-Since all phase or duty cycle related quantities are represented as 16-bit fixed point fractions-regardless of whether they are calculated by the PWM IP or determined by firmware-the phase counter is also a 16-bit quantity.
+Since all phase or duty cycle related quantities are represented as 16-bit fixed point fractions - regardless of whether they are calculated by the PWM IP or determined by firmware - the phase counter is also a 16-bit quantity.

 Each PWM pulse cycle is divided into <nobr>2<sup>DC_RESN+1</sup></nobr> beats.
 During each beat, the 16-bit phase counter increments by 2<sup>(16-DC_RESN-1)</sup> (modulo 65536).